Problems with Wireless connection on Acer Laptop?

 - Problem with Laptop settings

 - Missing/ corrupt or outdated Acer Wireless Drivers

-1. Problem with the Wireless Connection
+1. Problem with the Wireless Connection on your Acer PC

 To rule out this problem you will need to try to connect using another device.
 If the wireless connection works for another device, then this is not the problem.

 It is often the case that the problem with your Acer Wireless connection is just that the ‘wireless’ button has been inadvertently turned off.
 Many users are unaware that the button is even there so it can often be switched accidentally.

 How to enable Wireless Networking on an Acer Laptop

 In some Acer models you can use a combination of keys on the keyboard to enable or disable wireless networking, in other models there is a wireless switch on the front or side of the laptop.
 There is a list in the section below of various models and where wireless toggle buttons can be located.
 These are either: